Niels-Bohr-Institute-XNS-StructBiophys/BayesFit/README.md

 BayesFit is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 BayesFit is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details (http://www.gnu.org/licenses/).

-## Citing the program
-If you use the BayesFit software in your work, please cite:

-Andreas Haahr Larsen, Lise Arleth, and Steen Hansen (2018).
-J Appl Cryst, 51, 1151-1161.

 ## Acknowledgements
 To CoNeXT and University of Copenhagen for co-funding the project.